Skip to main content

 Metrics and Mistakes

-Story 1: Blog Tourism (aka seeking many visitors)
+Story: Blog Tourism (aka seeking many visitors)

-At the time this story is set it was valuable to our audience because this was not widely known information, hard to discover and the reasons undocumented by Apple, yet critical if you happen to encounter a situation where this fact was relevant—but also, and this is key, not read very often.
-This is a case of interesting, high value, but rarely visited.
+Some articles had low hit counts.
+In this story’s environment, these ones were valuable to our audience because they were not widely known information, hard to discover, yet critical if you happen to encounter a situation where this fact was relevant—but also, and this is key, not read very often.

-For a while, we had a Marketing lead who believed we should only have blogs that had a high number of visitors.
-We saw a lot of low-content, high-fluff pieces not very related to our product or technology that gained visitors from generic keywords.
-These were cases of uninteresting, not relevant, low value, but often visited.
+For a while, we had a Marketing lead who believed we should only have blogs and articles that had a high number of visitors.
+We saw a lot of low-content, high-fluff pieces created by writers without domain expertise (but who were cheap) Today this would be AI-generated content. which were not very related to our product or technology, were inspecific and light on useful detail, but which gained visitors from generic search keywords.

 What happened once that metric was chosen and applied?